CHT2520/basic-MVC-CRUD-OO/README.md

 }
 ```

-- This then loads the view file.-
+- This then loads the view file.

 > One bit of PHP code you probably haven't seen before is the `extract()` function.
 This function creates a variable for each key in an array e.g.
 >